-Quinault Climate Change Project
+Quinault Climate Change Program

-The Quinault Climate Change Project foretells many challenges that could threaten the very existence of the Quinault Indian Nation because of its location on the coast of Washington and its dependence on natural resources.
+The Quinault Climate Change Program foretells many challenges that could threaten the very existence of the Quinault Indian Nation because of its location on the coast of Washington and its dependence on natural resources.

 American Indian and Alaska Native tribes have contributed little to the causes of climate change, and yet face disproportionate risks.
 Tribes have unique rights, cultures, and economies that are, or could be, vulnerable to climate change impacts.
 For indigenous peoples, the environmental impacts of climate change and some of the proposed solutions threaten ways of life, subsistence, lands rights, future growth, cultural survivability, and financial resources.